xyzst/useful-react-snippets/README.md

     - Given an input with `value` set
       - Must include
         1. Provide `onChange` Handler

+### Debugging

+- just use chrome/safari dev tools
+- breakpoints are your friend as well as sourceMaps (thanks webpack!)
+- react developer tools (extension in chrome)

+### Styling Components

 - Styling
   - Two methods to styling
     1. Create global \*.css file (Injection handled by Webpack!)
        - Must import into \*.js file which the style will be used
        - eg, `import './someStyling.css'` in `Person.js`
     2. Inline styling
        - Use `style={someStyle}` on component
        - Write JS object with necessary styling
        - !!!
 Styling scoped to component !!!
        - CAVEAT -- limitations exist, cannot leverage full power of CSS or other CSS pre-processor
        - cannot leverage pseudo selectors (hover)
   - Dynamic inline styling
     - Can add dynamic styling by defining inline style, then change different properties.
 On re-render of component (or any state changes), style of component(s) will be updated
   - Dynamic class styling
     - Same as inline styling, need to define classes in _.css file first then reference them in the _.js file
   - Can overcome limits of inline styling by using an optional third party package
     - Can use psuedo selectors, media queries ...
     - Radium (as of today (5/27/19), does not work with React Hooks so use Styled Components)
     - Styled components
   - Scoped CSS files (using webpack & css modules)
     - if using create react app, must eject first!
     - modify webpack configuration files (css modules)

-### Debugging

-### Styling Components

 ### More About Components (Deep Dive)